 Economic Indicators Are Your Secret Weapon

 Want to know if house prices are going to rise?
 Need to understand if recent economic/political measures are paying off for the country?
-Having an understanding of this information can prove profitable for you, and may even help you get a few good deals, while avoiding costly mistakes.
+Having an understanding of this information can prove profitable for you, and may even help you get a few good deals while avoiding costly mistakes.

 Economic indicators reveal all of this and more.
 Most of this data is tracked and publicly available, so why not use it to your advantage?
-Considering that the vast majority of investors never look into this information, you would be giving yourself a leg up on almost all other players in the markets.
+Considering that the vast majority of investors never look into this information, you would be giving yourself a leg up on almost all the other players in the markets.

-Economic indicators demonstrate the health and direction of the economy.
+Economic Indicators demonstrate the health and direction of the economy.
 For example, the employment report reveals the size of the nation's workforce, the types of careers people have, and even how many people are actively looking for work.
 Also consider that by comparing the results to previous periods, you can illustrate if those numbers are getting stronger or weaker.

-By tracking or analysing various aspects of data, such as the employment rate, the current situation can be better understood, and the future economic outlook can be anticipated.
+By tracking or analyzing various aspects of data, such as the employment rate, the current situation can be better understood, and the future economic outlook can be anticipated.
 There are plenty of opportunities which come from paying attention to the data.

 Perhaps it is a better time to start a business when incomes are rising.
 Maybe job-searches will be more fruitful when most people are employed.
 For investors, strong corporate growth bodes well for stock markets.